Bangladesh reports 9 new COVID cases, no deaths in a day

-As many as 1,642 samples were tested across the country, for a positivity rate of 0.55 percent.
-The Dhaka division logged all nine cases.
+As many as 1,636 samples were tested across the country, for a positivity rate of 0.55 percent.

+Dhaka with 8 infections logged the highest number of cases among the eight divisions.

-Another four people recovered from the illness nationwide, bringing the total number of recoveries to 2,006,693.
+Another three people recovered from the illness nationwide, bringing the total number of recoveries to 2,006,696.

 The latest figures put the recovery rate at 98.47 percent and the mortality rate at 1.44 percent.